ppikkuaho/autonomous-cuda-to-metal-port/README.md

 ## Calibrating the fidelity metric

 An early diagnostic treated mesh-graph fragmentation as evidence of a broken port, until the H100 reference turned out to be more fragmented under the same metric (CUDA: 2,571 components at 4-step vs the Mac's 1,524).
 The fragmentation was the model's behavior, and the diagnostic was uncalibrated.
-The lesson, recorded in [`docs/CASE_STUDY.md`](docs/CASE_STUDY.md): a diagnostic is not a fidelity gate until it has been calibrated against a reference.
-The harness routed the run to measure ground truth by spending a paid H100 capture before promoting the diagnostic to a gate.

 Along the way the run found and fixed real bugs: a **silent node-dropping traversal bug in a Metal BVH kernel** (lifting shell-area parity vs CUDA from 0.33 to 0.99 once it switched to stackless traversal), and a **texture-color sampling bug** in the MPS `grid_sample` fallback (collapsing base-color error from 0.169 to 0.012).
 Both were caught by validating against the real CUDA path.